 Richco Contracting Ltd. has started construction on the 56 Avenue Road and Utility Project for the City of Langley.

-Constuction will take place on 56 Ave from Glover Road to Langley Bypass between 7am and 5pm, Monday to Friday, through October 2017.
+Constuction will take place on 56 Ave from Glover Road to Langley Bypass between 7am and 5pm, Monday to Friday, through the end of November 2017.
 Traffic delays and sidewalk detours are to be expected.
 While we will attempt to keep disruptions to a minimum, we ask for your patience.
 The Project will provide significant benefits to the businesses and residents along the 56 Avenue corridor, such as:

 - Improved water and sewer service by replacing aging mains;